meta-pytorch/BackendBench/README.md

 ## Test Suites

 ### TorchBench Suite
 The torchbench suite evaluates kernels using real-world tensor operations captured from popular PyTorch models.
 It uses serialized operation traces with actual tensor shapes and argument combinations from production workloads.
+We maintain this testset as a dataset at https://huggingface.co/datasets/GPUMODE/backendbench_tests.

+> **Note:** BackendBench releases are tied to a specific commit in https://huggingface.co/datasets/GPUMODE/backendbench_tests which can be found in BackendBench/constants.py.

 Run torchbench suite:
 ```bash